angular/angular/modules/angular2/docs/web_workers/web_workers.md

 with running the transformer on your UI code (#3971).
 You can (and should) pass the file where you call `bootstrapWebWorker` as an entry point to the transformer, but you should not pass your UI index file to the transformer until that bug is fixed.
+* In dart we call `asyncApplication` instead of `application` because starting an isolate in Dart is asyncronous whereas starting a new WebWorker in JavaScript is a synchronous operation.

 ## Writing WebWorker Compatible Components
 You can do almost everything in a WebWorker component that you can do in a typical Angular 2 Component.